 The referendum was promised in the 2005 Comprehensive Peace Agreement that ended Africa’s longest civil war between the mostly Muslim north and the south, where most follow Christianity.

 Under the regulations, the vote needs a 60% turnout to be valid.
+More than 50% of voters need to choose independence for the south to secede — seen as the most likely outcome.

 Final results are due out before February 15 with preliminary figures expected up to two weeks earlier.
 Around 4-million people signed up to vote in the south and in diaspora communities of southerners in the north and abroad.